victordmitrievny/whatthefood/README.md

 This way people, can eliminate harmful products from their diet and eat more healthy

 This is a full-stack web app.
-Front-end is written in HTML, CSS and JavaScript; backend is written in Python, is attached to an SQL database, and uses Tesseract OCR for picture processing.
+Front-end is written in HTML, CSS and JavaScript; backend is written in Python, is attached to a SQL database, and uses Tesseract OCR for picture processing.
 Some of the main libraries used are: <br>
 -Pandas <br>
 -Sqlalchemy <br>